-Cancer Council can refer you to a lawyer for help with wills and advance care planning.
-These services are usually free for people who can't afford to pay.
+Cancer Council may be able to help refer some people to a lawyer for help with wills and advance care planning.
+These services may be free for people who can't afford to pay.
 Call 13 11 20 to find out what services are available in your area and whether you are eligible for free legal assistance.